Welcome To Magor With Undy Community Council

 Could you make a difference?
 Are you or someone you know interested in becoming a Foster Carer?
 Find out how you could help...

 The Monmouthshire County Council Pop-Up Hub (one stop shop) comes to Magor on the 2nd Tuesday of every month between 11am and 2pm Find out more.. .
-Starting Tuesday 14th November there will also be a 'shared' reading session - so if you would enjoy listening to a short story and/or a poem, fancy meeting some new people then whey don't you pop along.
-Also, from 12th December the Hub is hoping to host a "Baby Rhyme Time" between 11am and 11.30am - watch our for more details
+Also at the Pop-Up Hub the Library Service staff will be running a 'shared' reading session - so if you would enjoy listening to a short story and/or a poem, fancy meeting some new people then whey don't you pop along.
+Also, the Hub is hosting a "Baby Rhyme Time" between 11am and 11.30am.

 GWENT BEST KEPT VILLAGE 2017 COMPETITIONS